Xiao Wei Sun: Career

-Patents

-Sun holds patents to several important inventions.
-His research on quantum dot (QD) passivation led to patented technologies enabling cost-effective QD enhancement films for LCD backlights.
-These patents were then transferred to Planck Innovation Pte Ltd, contributing to mass production and commercial adoption by major display companies like TCL.
-He also developed a split drain magnetic field effect transistor (MAGFET) with supplemental gates that create a lateral electric field, enhancing its capability to detect and determine the orientation of external magnetic fields.

-Sun developed a hybrid vacuum and solution-processing method for perovskite thin films, achieving uniform, high-quality films with large grains, enhancing solar cell efficiency, scalability, and stability, and reducing issues like aggregation and recombination.
-He also created a backlight module featuring multilayer light-emitting regions, an optimized light-exiting layer, and an integrated driving module, enhancing light distribution, color accuracy, and control for improved display performance in electronic devices.
-Additionally, he also collaboratively developed a method for producing a fluorescent polarizing film using inkjet printing to directionally arrange quantum rods, allowing adjustable properties on flexible substrates, suitable for diverse applications in optical technologies.

 Awards and honors

 Sun has received several notable awards and honors throughout his career, reflecting recognition of his contributions to science and technology.
 In 2009, he was named a Fellow of the Institute of Physics and received the NTU Technology and Innovation Award.
 The following year, in 2010, he was elected as a Fellow of SPIE, and in 2011, he was further recognized as a Fellow of SID.
 His achievements continued in 2013 when he was honored with the Jacques Beaulieu Distinguished Research Chair Award by the National Institute for Scientific Research and was also inducted as an Academician of the Asia-Pacific Academy of Materials.
 Subsequently, in 2016, he was elected a Fellow of Optica (formerly OSA), followed by his selection as an IEEE Distinguished Lecturer in 2018.
 In 2021, his work was further acknowledged with an Honorary Doctorate from the Belarusian State University of Informatics and Radioelectronics (BSUIR).
 More recently, in 2023, he received the SID Slottow-Owaki Prize and in 2024, he was awarded the SPIE DCS Fumio Okano Best 3D Paper Prize.
 Most recently in 2024, he was elected as a fellow of IEEE with citation of "For contributions to optoelectronic materials and devices".